realraum/telme10/README.md

 # telme10

-Telnet-based invitation to realraum's 16th birthday party.
+Telnet-based invitation to realraum's 16th and 18th birthday party.

 Try it out:  `telnet 0x10.r3.at`